MarcelFrank/StockPyrate/setup/setup.md

 ## Step 1 of 2

 To get StockPyrate running on the german subdomain of Yahoo Finance it is necessary to edit the content of the function "create_cookie()" located in file "crawler.py" (cf. folder "functions").
-Just fill the empty string values you find in the dictionary "cookie".
-Necessary keys are listed here:
+The empty string values you find in the "cookie = {}" dictionary need to be replaced.
+One method: Initialize the values beforehand by visiting Yahoo Finance with a common browser, e. g.
+Chrome, on your own hand.
+Cf. the both JPG give-consent*.jpg (cf. folder /setup) to give an idea where to find these values.
+Then copy and paste the it into "create_cookie()".
+All necessary keys are yet listed:

 ```
 def create_cookie():